STS-90: Mission highlights

 Research conducted as planned, with the exception of the Mammalian Development Team, which had to reprioritize science activities because of the unexpected high mortality rate of neonatal rats on board.

 Other payloads included the Shuttle Vibration Forces experiment, the Bioreactor Demonstration System-04, and three Get-Away Special (GAS) canister investigations.

 STS-90 was the first mission to make an Orbital Maneuvering System (OMS) assist burn during the ascent.

 Three of the seven STS-90 crew (Williams, Pawelczyk and Buckey) appeared on the Canadian television series Popular Mechanics for Kids.
 Working with engineers on the ground a week into the flight, the on-orbit crew used aluminum tape to bypass a suspect valve in the Regenerative Carbon Dioxide Removal System that had threatened to cut short the mission.

-Mission Management Team considered, but decided against, extending the mission one day because the science community indicated an extended flight was not necessary and weather conditions were expected to deteriorate after planned landing on Sunday, 3 May.
+Mission Management Team considered, but decided against, extending the mission one day because the science community indicated an extended flight was not necessary and weather conditions were expected to deteriorate after planned landing on Sunday, May 3.

 STS-90 Mission Specialist Kathryn Hire was Kennedy Space Center's first employee to be chosen as an astronaut candidate.

-STS-90 was the first shuttle flight known to carry a bat on the solid booster.
-A bat suffered a similar fate during STS-119.
+STS-90 was the second shuttle flight where a bat was observed landing on the External Tank (the first being STS-72), but it flew away just after main engine start.
+Another bat was observed landing on the External Tank during STS-119, but remained on the tank during liftoff.